 [Source: The City of Vancouver]

-Standing at the ancient village site of X̲wáýx̲way, the sculpture was carved in yellow cedar, then cast in bronze.
+Standing at the village site of X̲wáýx̲way, the sculpture was carved in yellow cedar, then cast in bronze.
 The three figures are:

 - The man known as Portuguese Joe Silvey, pioneer whaler, fisherman and one-time Gastown saloon-keeper who migrated to BC around 1858 from the Portuguese Azorean island of Pico